-A Trainer’s guide: 5-Week Onboarding Content Plan
+A Trainer’s guide: 5-Week Onboarding Content Plan for truck drivers

 In our last article about best practices during onboarding, we shared that more than 65% of turnover happens in just first 13 weeks of work.
 And what would solve for this?
 Content.

 However, there’s another aspect of the solution we didn’t expose you to.
 We will endeavour to do that here.
 Content amounts to nothing if it is not delivered in the right format to the right people.